sfvicente/BlazorBestPracticesAndGuidelines/Docs/ApplicationFunctionality/FileUpload.md

 <br>

-### Use the `InputFile` component for handling file uploads or reading browser file data into.
+### Use the `InputFile` component for handling file uploads or reading browser file data into an application.

 The `InputFile component renders as an HTML input of type `file`.
-By default, the user can select single files, or if you add the “multiple” attribute then the user can supply multiple files at once.
-When one or more files is selected by the user, the `InputFile` component fires an OnChange event and passes in an `InputFileChangeEventArgs` that provides access to the selected file list and details about each file.
+By default, the user can select single files, or if you add the "multiple" attribute then the user can supply multiple files at once.
+When one or more files is selected by the user, the `InputFile` component fires an `OnChange` event and passes in an `InputFileChangeEventArgs` that provides access to the selected file list and details about each file.

 ```csharp